gregnordin/panel_cubic_bezier/notes-panel_cubic_bezier.md

 ## Next

-- Replace tabulator with one for points and tangents.
+- &#9989; Replace tabulator with one for points and tangents.
-- Replace dataframe calculated from tabular with one that has sequential cubic Bezier curves.
+- &#9989; Replace dataframe calculated from tabular with one that has sequential cubic Bezier curves.
-- Line plot of sequential cubic Bezier curves.
+- &#9989; Line plot of sequential cubic Bezier curves.
-- Add scatter plot of points with `name` as P0, P1, P2, etc.
+- &#9989; Add scatter plot of points ~~with `name` as P0, P1, P2, etc.~~

 # Friday, 11/11/22